 - Relies on a rigorous and unbiased qualification process founded upon demonstrable skill, experience, and education

-- Defines, recognizes and promotes ethical, high quality and competent access and privacy practice
+- Defines, recognizes, and promotes ethical, high-quality, and competent access and privacy practices

 - Encourages continued personal and professional growth in the practice of privacy, access, and data governance.

 - Reflects the Core Competency and Professional Standards, the Common Body of Knowledge for Information Access and Privacy Professionals, and the Statement of Ethical Principles and Professional Conduct that together provide a comprehensive description of the generally accepted levels of knowledge, skills, ethical conduct that define the profession.